altsan/os2-wnnim/README.md

 #### `modew` vs `modec`

-Two different configuration files for romaji-to-kanji input conversion are provided.
+Two different configuration files for romaji-to-kana input conversion are provided.
 You can choose which one to use, according to your preference:

  * `modew` is designed to work similarly to the Japanese IME on Windows.